Basir owns a photo retouching studio in Evanston,

 Timeline Creation Applications - (09-April-2014)

-Wilcox Hibben, PhD, CG, Board Certified genealogist, has been involved in
+Wilcox Hibben, PhD, MA, Board Certified genealogist, has been involved in

 family research for 30+ years.
 She is secretary of the Genealogical Speakers

 Guild, president of the SoCal Chapter of APG, and president of the Corona Genealogical

 Society.
 Jean is director of the Corona CA Family History Center, and a volunteer

 at NARA, Pacific Region, Riverside County.
 Follow Jean at circlemending.org.